veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ### Sample Multitrack Use Cases

-- **Adaptive Bitrate Streaming:** Multitrack support allows the client to send Adaptive Bitrate (ABR) ladders, thus avoiding the need for server-side transcoding and reducing quality loss.
+- **Adaptive Bitrate Streaming**: Multitrack support allows the client to send Adaptive Bitrate (ABR) ladders, thus avoiding the need for server-side transcoding and reducing quality loss.
 This also facilitates sending content with multiple codecs like AV1, HEVC, and VP9.
-- **Device Specific Streaming:** The feature allows for the streaming of different aspect ratios, tailored for various device profiles, enabling more dynamic and flexible presentations.
+- **Device Specific Streaming**: The feature allows for the streaming of different aspect ratios, tailored for various device profiles, enabling more dynamic and flexible presentations.
-- **Frame-Level Synchronization:** For example, you can synchronize multiple camera views in a concert.
+- **Frame-Level Synchronization**: For example, you can synchronize multiple camera views in a concert.
 - **Multi-Language Support**: Support for multiple audio tracks in a single [[FLV](#flv)] file is now available, eliminating the need for multiple file versions.

 ### Additional Multitrack Details

-- **Video Messages:** Each video message should include a **trackId** (refer to the **videoPacketType.Multitrack** entry in the **ExVideoTagHeader** table within the [Enhanced Video](#enhanced-video) section for video bitstream signaling) as it is not persistent across messages.
+- **Video Messages**: Each video message MUST include a **trackId** (refer to the **videoPacketType.Multitrack** entry in the **ExVideoTagHeader** table within the [Enhanced Video](#enhanced-video) section for video bitstream signaling) as it is not persistent across messages.
-- **Audio Messages:** Similarly, each audio message should include a **trackId** (refer to the **AudioPacketType.Multitrack** in the **ExAudioTagHeader** table within the [Enhanced Audio](#enhanced-audio) section for audio bitstream signaling).
+- **Audio Messages**: Similarly, each audio message MUST include a **trackId** (refer to the **AudioPacketType.Multitrack** in the **ExAudioTagHeader** table within the [Enhanced Audio](#enhanced-audio) section for audio bitstream signaling).
-- **Payload Parsing:** All tracks within a single timestamp must be processed to ensure comprehensive media handling.
+- **Payload Parsing**: All tracks within a single timestamp MUST be processed to ensure comprehensive media handling.
-- **Track Ordering:** For identifying the highest priority (a.k.a., default track) or highest quality track, it is RECOMMENDED to use **trackId** set to zero.
+- **Track Ordering**: For identifying the highest priority (a.k.a., default track) or highest quality track, it is RECOMMENDED to use **trackId** set to zero.
 For tracks of lesser priority or quality, use multiple instances of **trackId** with ascending numerical values.
 The concept of **priority** or **quality** can have multiple interpretations, including but not limited to bitrate, resolution, default angle, and language.
 This recommendation serves as a guideline intended to standardize track numbering across various applications.

 ### General Guidelines